How To Be A Gentleman In Different Situations

 Encourage your family members to pursue their dreams and goals, of course, which are reasonable.

-If you are in a position to give advice, go ahead and advice properly.
+If you are in a position to give advice, go ahead and advise properly.

 Offer your support and motivation to help them achieve success.